Azure-Samples/active-directory-android/README.md

 *As you might have guessed, you could build an app that accesses an external API that is registered in Azure Active Directory from another tenant.
 If you do that your customers will be prompted to consent to the use of the API in the application.
 The nice part is Active Directory Authentication Library for Android takes care of this consent for you!
 As we get in to more advanced features you'll see this is an important part of the work needed to access the suite of Microsoft APIs from Azure and Office as well as any other service provider.
 For now, because you registered both your Web API and application under the same tenant you won't see any prompts for consent.
 This is usually the case if you are developing an application just for your own company to use.*

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
+3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
-4. Click the Applications tab.
+4. Click on **App registrations** and choose **Add**.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
-7. Enter a friendly name for the application, for example "TodoListClient-DotNet", select "Native Client Application", and click next.
-8. For the Redirect URI, enter `http://TodoListClient`.
-Click finish.
+5. Enter a friendly name for the application, for example 'TodoListClient-DotNet' and select 'Native' as the Application Type.
+For the Redirect URI, enter `https://TodoListClient`.
+Click on **Create** to create the application.
-9. Click the Configure tab of the application.
+6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+7. Find the Application ID value and copy it to the clipboard.
-11. In "Permissions to Other Applications", click "Add Application."
-Select "Other" in the "Show" dropdown, and click the upper check mark.
-Locate & click on the TodoListService, and click the bottom check mark to add the application.
-Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.

-#
+8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type "TodoListService" in the text box.
+Then, click on  **Select Permissions** and select 'Access TodoListService'.

 ## Step 5: Download ADAL for Android and add it to your Eclipse Workspace

 #### Download the ADAL for Android